clangen/cgallery/README.md

 =========
 **a simple photo management system** that works well with webkit, gecko, and ie10+.

-cgallery is written in less than 2000 lines of php+js+css+html, and uses jquery and spin.js. the most basic use case requires no configuration: just drop **album.php** in a directory and go.
+cgallery is written in less than 2000 lines of php+js+css+html. it also uses jquery and spin.js. the most basic use case requires no configuration: just drop **album.php** in a directory of images and you're done.

-more advanced use cases are also supported: **series.php** may be used to index a directory that contains a set of albums, indexed with album.php. series.php supports minimal configuration: sub-directories may be excluded by placing an empty file called **.hidden** in the undesired directory. a series may also contain other series, which will be detected during the indexing process by the existance of an empty file called **.series** in the target directory.
+more advanced use cases support nesting, and require minimal configuration. **series.php** is used to index a directory that contains directories of albums and other series. cgallery sources include a build script (**build.php**) that can be used to manage these types of configurations.

 cgallery also supports keyboard navigation and deep-linkable urls.